Last Updated on March 13, 2020

-As you might assume my family and me we are real bean lovers.
-What I especially love about this white bean pasta is:
+As you might assume my family and me, we are real bean lovers.
+What I especially love about this white bean pasta with broccoli is:

 - It is high in fiber due to whole grain pasta and again the fibrous white beans (excellent for your gut!)